Minnesota Kicks: Demise

-The original ownership group sold the team on November 12, 1980, to a group led by Ralph Sweet of England.
-Sweet replaced Goodwin as coach early in the 1981 season.
-Goodwin remain president of the team until June 1981.
+The original ownership group sold the team on November 12, 1980, to a group led by Englishman Ralph Sweet, who replaced Goodwin as coach early in the 1981 season.
+Goodwin remained president of the team until June 1981.
 The Kicks finished the 1981 season second in the Central Division.
 Ron Futcher was the team's leading scorer with 14 goals.
 The Kicks defeated Tulsa in the playoffs, but lost to Ft.
 Lauderdale in the quarterfinals.

-The Kicks last season was 1981.
+The Kicks' last season was 1981.
 The team's last regular-season game was August 19, 1981, a 2–1 home win at Met Stadium over the Dallas Tornado.
 The team's last game at the Met was August 26, 1981, a 1–0 shootout playoff victory against the Tulsa Roughnecks.
 The team's last game was played on September 6, 1981, a 3–0 home playoff loss to the Fort Lauderdale Strikers played at the University of Minnesota's Memorial Stadium due to a schedule conflict with the Minnesota Twins in front of only 10,722 fans.
 The team had planned to move to the Hubert H. Humphrey Metrodome for the 1982 season.

 The Kicks lost $2.5 million during the 1981 season.
-By the end of the 1981 season, the Kicks were up for sale, the team missed a payment for its players and office staff, NASL Commissioner Phil Woosnam was trying to find a buyer for the Kicks, and NASL announced it would play the 1981–82 indoor season without the Kicks.
+By the end of the 1981 season, the Kicks were up for sale, the team missed a payment for its players and office staff, NASL Commissioner Phil Woosnam was trying to find a buyer for the club, and the NASL announced it would play the 1981–82 indoor season without Minnesota.
 The Kicks folded in December 1981.
-The NASL conducted a dispersal draft on December 7, 1981, for the Kicks.
-Five Kicks players were selected Ace Ntsoelengoe by Toronto, Ron Futcher by Portland, Tino Lettieri by Vancouver, David Stride by Fort Lauderdale, Randy Phillips by Tulsa, and Tim Twellman by Tulsa.
+The NASL conducted a dispersal draft on December 7, 1981, in which five Kicks players were selected: Ace Ntsoelengoe by Toronto, Ron Futcher by Portland, Tino Lettieri by Vancouver, David Stride by Fort Lauderdale, Randy Phillips by Tulsa, and Tim Twellman by Tulsa.